 Her health deteriorated as she developed some of the other problems associated with Parkinson's disease.
 Over time, she became—to a certain extent—incapacitated.
 On top of this, she experienced many negative side effects from the medications.

-With her symptoms worsening and seeing little to no benefit from most of her medications, Veater's neurologist, Paolo Moretti, MD, chief of the Division of Cognitive Neurology at University of Utah Health, referred her to John D. Rolston, MD, PhD, a neurosurgeon and director of epilepsy surgery along with functional and stereotactic neurosurgery at U of U Health.
+With her symptoms worsening and seeing little to no benefit from most of her medications, Paolo Moretti, MD, her specialist in neurology and chief of the Division of Cognitive Neurology at University of Utah Health, referred her to John D. Rolston, MD, PhD, a former specialist in neurosurgery and director of epilepsy surgery along with functional and stereotactic neurosurgery at U of U Health.

 At this point in Veater's journey, Rolston suggested surgical intervention with deep brain stimulation (DBS), as medical therapy was no longer sufficient to control her symptoms.
 DBS is a surgical procedure in which electrodes are placed in the parts of the brain that cause tremors and other symptoms.
 These electrodes are connected to a pulse generator—the battery—in the upper chest.
 The battery then powers the electrodes, sending electrical stimulation into focused areas of the brain, which can then ease or completely get rid of tremors and other symptoms.